Alia5/GlosSI/Readme.md

 You can learn more about how GloSC works [here](https://behind.flatspot.pictures/third-party-steam-controller-software-part2-my-take-on-it/)

 For Building / Manual installation refer to the [build guide](https://github.com/Alia5/GloSC/blob/master/Build_Install.md)

+GloSC is not affiliated with Valve, Steam, or any of their partners.

+---

+GloSC is built using [Qt 5.9](https://www.qt.io/) and [SFML](http://www.sfml-dev.org/) for drawing the overlay

+The system wide Xbox-Controller works via [ViGEm](https://github.com/nefarius/ViGEm)

 ## License